My research includes areas in Computational Geometry, Geographic Information Systems (GIS),

 We also hope to find patterns concerning race/ethnicity, gender, and so forth.
 We are working to make

 this web-based tool more general so as to work with other top ten data sets, such as baseball batting

 averages, to name just one example.

-Click on the image to run a prototype visualization (v0.2).
+Click on an image to run one of the prototype visualizations:

 Gousie, M.B., Grady, J., and Branagan, M.* Visualizing Trends and Clusters

 in Ranked Time-Series Data.
 In Visualization and Data Analysis 2014

 (San Francisco, 2014), P. C. Wong, D.L.
 Kao, M.C.
 Hao, and C. Chen, Eds., vol. 9017,